Mary Rose Mikulak

 Details of Disappearance

 Mikulak was last seen in Plains Township, Pennsylvania sometime after September 2007.
 She lived with Linasheri D'Onofrio, who was her granddaughter, and Linasheri's disabled son, Shain Cori-Jesi D'Onofrio.
-Shain had cerebral palsy and could not walk; he used a wheelchair or motorized scooter to get around.
+Shain had a cerebral palsy and autism and was severely disabled.
+He used a wheelchair to get around, and needed help with basic needs such as eating and toileting.

 A photo of Linasheri is posted with this case summary.
 She also uses the names Layla Marie Genovese and Layla McCool.
 Her ex-husband helped her, Shain and Mikulak move from New Jersey to the East Mountain Ridge Mobile Home Park off Jumper Road in Plains Township in 2007.